feiskyer/kubernetes-handbook/en/troubleshooting/azure.md

 - Ensure instance metadata is used, e.g. set `useInstanceMetadata` to `true` in `/etc/kubernetes/azure.json` for all nodes and restart kubelet
 - Increase `--route-reconciliation-period` on kube-controller-manager and restart it, e.g. set the option in `/etc/kubernetes/manifests/kube-controller-manager.yaml` and kubelet will recreate kube-controller-manager pods automatically

-## AKS kubectl logs connection timed out
+## AKS kubectl logs/exec connection timed out

 `kubectl logs` reports `getsockopt: connection timed out` error ([AKS#232](https://github.com/Azure/AKS/issues/232)):